online doctor logo

 When to Consult a Doctor

-If you are worried about a cold sore on your lip or have symptoms of a herpes outbreak connect with our online doctor at Your Doctors Online.
+If you are worried about a cold sore on your lip or cold sores on the inside of the mouth or the gums or are experiencing painful bumps or blisters on or around the lips or mouth, connect with our online doctor at Your Doctors Online.
 You can get a prescription instantly.

 Do you have a cold sore?
 Chat with a doctor to get a prescription